-For each get -e generated, access the reconstructed file at the release of the delta to be created.
+For each `get -e' generated, access the reconstructed file at the release of the delta to be created.
 Otherwise, the reconstructed file is accessed at the most recent ancestor.
-The use of -o can decrease the size of the reconstructed s.file.
-It can also alter the shape of the delta tree of the original file.
+The use of -o may decrease the size of the reconstructed s.file.
+It may also alter the shape of the delta tree of the original file.

 Generate scripts to gather statistics, rather than combining deltas.
 When run, the shell scripts report: the file name, size (in blocks) after combining, original size (also in blocks), and the percentage size change, computed by the formula:

-This option can be used to calculate the space that is saved, before actually doing the combining.
+This option can be used to calculate the space that will be saved, before actually doing the combining.

 The SID of the oldest delta to be preserved.